renecartaya/XRD-Data-Processing/README.md

 Project for processing and data visualization of XRD experimental data.

-The seto of tools includes:
+The set of tools includes:

  1) Data Acquisition.
  2) Data Visualization.